BalaMungala/Sentiment-Analysis/README.md

                   12) Tune the parameters
                   13) Based on above metrics choose the best parameters 14)Train with choosen parameters and deploy the model for production

+NOTE:

+      check the "Sentimental Analysis.jpg" for understanding the concept and check "Classification-Steps.png" for understanding the classification process and concept